dballard10/Cinetik/README.md

 # Cinetik

-A full-stack media exploration and networking application that allows users to track their favorite movies and TV shows, maintain watchlists, connect with friends, and share reviews.
-Built with React, TypeScript, and FastAPI.
+Full-stack media tracking and social web app for movies and TV shows.
+Users track favorites and manage watchlists.
+The frontend is built with React, TypeScript, Tailwind CSS, and Zustand, and is deployed on Vercel.
+The backend uses FastAPI and PostgreSQL, exposing a RESTful API for favorites and watchlists.

 ## 🎬 Features